WDI-SEA/notes/16-react/react-router/react-router-full.md

 ```

 ## Fully Routed
-Here's how the imports and all the components look like together for our dentist website:
+Here's how the imports and all the components look like together for our dental spa:

 **App.js**
 ```js